Todd Field: 2000–2005: Acclaim as a director

 After years spent doing research for a biopic of 19th-century stage actor Edwin Booth titled Time Between Trains, Field resurfaced with Little Children in 2006.
 The film was nominated for three Academy Awards, including two for the actors: Kate Winslet (her fifth nomination, and with it a record for the youngest actor to be nominated for five Academy Awards) and Jackie Earle Haley (his first nomination and first major role in over 15 years).
 With just two films, Field had garnered five Academy Award nominations for his actors and three for himself.
 Initially conceived as a miniseries, the film, based on Tom Perrotta's novel of the same name, made its premiere at the 2006 New York Film Festival.

-In his roundup "Best of 2006", A.O.
-Scott of The New York Times wrote:
+A. O. Scott of The New York Times wrote:

-"The first time you see Todd Field's adaptation of Tom Perrotta's novel, you may remark on the director's impressive control over the unruly source material and the emotional agility of the cast, Kate Winslet in particular.
-The second time, the film's lurid, crazy side is more apparent, and the intensity of the supporting performances—Noah Emmerich, Jackie Earle Haley, Phyllis Somerville—creep into the foreground.
-This movie, Mr. Field's second feature...is a complicated blend of gothic, melodrama and sexual comedy, unerringly attuned to the varieties of human failure."
+Mr. Field proves to be among the most literary of American filmmakers.
+In too many recent movies intelligence is woefully undervalued, and it is this quality—even more than its considerable beauty—that distinguishes Little Children from its peers.
+A movie that is challenging, accessible, and hard to stop thinking about.

 International Cinephile Society's Matt Mazur called the film "subversive" and designed to disorient the viewer with "seemingly non-connected imagery to suggest a tone and a mood of disquiet."
 Mazur compared Field's technique with that of Sergei Eisenstein, D. W. Griffith, Georges Méliès, and Edwin S. Porter.

 Many members of Field's creative team on In the Bedroom returned to work with him on the film, including Serena Rathbun.
 In a 2006 interview with The Hollywood Reporters Anne Thompson, Field said he quit acting and began making his own films after Rathbun told him, "Do what you want to do.
 Don't get distracted."
 Later that year, Field spoke extensively about the importance of Rathbun as his creative partner, describing a conversation he had with her where she gave him the most pivotal scene: "for me, the film is unthinkable without it."